dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1977: Mental strain can lower academic performance.
+### T1977: This pressure can negatively impact academic performance and well-being.

 |Support|
 |---|